Ashley & JaQuavis

-Ashley & JaQuavis is the pseudonym of American writing street lit duo and New York Times best selling authors Ashley Antoinette and JaQuavis Coleman.
+Ashley & JaQuavis is the pseudonym of American street lit authors Ashley Antoinette and JaQuavis Coleman.
 They are considered the youngest African-American co-authors to place on the New York Times Best Seller list twice.
 Their best-known work is the Cartel series, which appeared on the list in 2009 and 2010.

 Biography

 Ashley Antoinette Snell (b.
 1985) and JaQuavis Coleman (c.
 1984) were both born in Flint, Michigan.
 Coleman was raised in foster homes after being removed from his mother's home at age eight and eventually graduated from Flint Central High School; Antoinette graduated from Hamady High School.
 Coleman began selling cocaine at age 12.
 The couple met following an attempted drug bust, during which Coleman, then 16, realized he was selling to an undercover cop.
 He fled, eventually throwing the drugs into a bush off an alleyway.
 When the cops caught up with him, they were unable to locate the drugs in the bushes or on his person and were forced to let him go.
 Within days, Antoinette got in contact with Coleman to tell him she had seen him running from her window and dug the drugs out of the bushes to hide in her basement before the cops caught up.
 They were both avid readers and became close very quickly.
 Antoinette was pregnant within a year and the two moved in together while still attending high school.
 In the second month of pregnancy, Antoinette was forced to end what had become an ectopic pregnancy, which sent Antoinette into a deep depression.
 One day, Coleman told her: "I bet I could write a better book than you."
 Antoinette, who was very competitive, agreed; within days, they combined their works into Dirty Money, their first novel.
 The pair attended Ferris State University for two semesters, during which Coleman continued to sell cocaine in Flint.